akshatrathore1/Gesture-controlled-bluetooth-speaker/README.md

 ## Application

 It can be transformed into a compact device equipped with a camera, allowing you to control music playback with just a flick of the hand, without the need to go back to the speaker repeatedly.
 It's more of a niche product than an everyday essential.
+There is also scope for creating a multi-purpose device that works with all sorts of bluetooth devices.